Dissertation Defense & Filing Resources

 - When you are ready to file Graduate Division reccommends that you stop by to have a Pre-Check with one of their advisors.
 You only need to print out your preliminary pages and a chapter for the advisor to review.

 The department will cover the cost to have three (3) copies printed and bound.
 One copy will be kept in the departmental collection, the second stays with you, and the third will be given to your advisor.
-Any additional copies may be purchased via ProQuest at the time you file.
-Another option is to order additional dissertation copies directly from the UC Bindery.
+Any additional personal copies may be ordered directly from the UC Bindery.